HL7NZ/nzf/input/pagecontent/interactions-126543.md

 This martindale id is then used to retrieve the associated interactions (in the form of Clinical Use Defintions)

-**Note** - It is possible that a medication code (or a component of a medication) is submitted that has not yet been mapped to a Martindale Id.
+**Note** - It is possible that a submitted medication code (or a component of a medication) has not yet been mapped to a Martindale Id.
 If this happens then an OperationalOutcome with a status of warning is returned.
 The specific component can also be determined via the returned Medication and ConceptMap resources.

+TODO - Add example

 ### Custom Operations